The Public Paperfolding History Project

 The Dove

-This page is being used to collect information about the history of the paper plane design known as the Dove, which is a single-sheet version of the Swallow folded from an oblong.
-Early versions of the design (and some later ones) are heavily cut in a way reminiscent of the Fold and Cut Paper Aeroplane.
-A fully uncut version does not appear until 1961.
+This page is being used to collect information about the history of the paper plane design known as the Dove, which is a single-sheet version of the Swallow.
+Many versions of the design are heavily cut in a way reminiscent of the Fold and Cut Paper Aeroplane.
+An uncut version does not appear until 1961.

 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.